This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Applicants who do not meet the relevant English requirements at the point of application may be made an offer which is conditional on successful completion of one of the approved tests.
 Alternatively, where a postgraduate applicant does not meet the English language requirements for the academic course, but does meet the requirements for the University of Leeds pre-sessional English language summer courses, they may be eligible for a combined offer for the pre-sessional and Taught Postgraduate course.
 For more detail, please see the Language Centre Admissions Policy.

-Where an applicant has already satisfied the English language requirements but subsequently provides further evidence that falls below the Universitys or the UKVIs requirements, the offer must be revised as detailed in Revision of offers for English section.
+Where an applicant has already satisfied the English language requirements but subsequently provides further evidence that falls below the University’s or the UKVI’s requirements, the offer must be revised.

 Disclosure and Barring Service (DBS) and Fitness to Practice

 In order to comply with the requirements of relevant professional bodies, applicants to certain vocational or professional courses may be required to pass checks by the Disclosure and Barring Service (DBS), and/or to demonstrate medical fitness to train prior to being admitted.
 Applicants will be advised if these or any other conditions apply when they are made an offer of a place.

 Applicants who require immigration permission to be in the UK may require an Academic Technology Approval Scheme (ATAS) certificate in order to undertake postgraduate study in certain subject areas.
 This includes integrated Masters courses, which incorporate undergraduate and postgraduate study.
 Those who require ATAS clearance must obtain the ATAS certificate before applying for the Student visa.
 Read more about ATAS on the University website.